 You can in a few clicks create and customize your weekly planner according to your desired schedule (day range, hour range, hour division).
 A great way to make the most out of your time each week!

-Choose your topic for the day (grammar, pronunciation, reading...) and material (book chapter, online exercises, podcast episode, article...) beforehand so you do not waste any time or mental energy trying to figure it out what to study.
+Choose the daily topics you will focus on during the week (grammar, pronunciation, reading...) and material (book chapter, online exercises, podcast episode, article...) beforehand so you do not waste any time or mental energy trying to figure it out what to study.

 The goal is to reach clarity and to study intentionally to maximize efficiency.

 For example, provided that you commit to studying 4 times a week, you can have 4 different topics based on what you’re currently focusing on.

 Let’s say you are self-studying and your goal is to be more comfortable talking about the past.